 The next thing that happened was a complete surprise to me.
 People jumped up from their seats and ran to the back of the room where they could make their purchase.
 When this started happening other people also followed suit.
 It was like, "I really don't know if this program is good or will work, but it must be good if other people are running to get it".

+I couldn't help wondering if they paid some people in the audience to be the first movers and create the ongoing rush!
+I heard that when they ran the show in Singapore that a guy bought every single internet marketing course using his credit cards.
+I think it would have at least cost him $30-$40,000!
 The people that I spoke to were either all very new to internet marketing, or they were people with a lot of experience who were there to promote their own products.
 One lady I spoke to was still thinking about buying one particular course.
 I suggested she should just start reading the forum webmasterworld.com That's basically how I learned about domains, SEO and affiliates.

 Another person I spoke to. told me how she was still doing a course she bought from last year's event!
 She complained that there was just too much work to do.
 I asked her if she had made any money yet, and she shook her head sadly and replied "no".
 She then piped up again and said how great the guru's new course looked!
 I couldn't believe that even though she hadn't made any money from doing the course, she still wanted to buy it again!
 Some people will never learn.
 I felt a bit sorry for her.